ADVERTISEMENT

 Bare Feet

 Most spinners I asked were grossed out by the idea of spinning barefoot.
-There’s an “ick” factor.
+There seems to be an “ick” factor involved.
 In the summer I do spin barefoot.
 (It’s my wheel and my “ick.”)
-I also spin barefoot on my kick spindle no matter the season.
+I also spin barefoot on my kick spindle, regardless of the season.
 Some prefer to wear shoes for added grip, but my kick spindle responds better to my uncovered feet.

 Shoes

 Many handspinners don’t wear shoes when they spin.
-Shoes that have walked around all day carry dirt and grit, which can make your treadles grimy and even scratch the wood.
+Shoes that have been walked in all day carry dirt and grit, which can make your treadles grimy and even scratch the wood.
 But when showing a new spinner how to spin yarn on your treasured spinning wheel, you face a conundrum: should you ask the student to wear shoes or no shoes?
-Most of the time, I ask them to remove their shoes, but when you’re demonstrating at a fiber event, that’s not always practical.
+Most of the time, I ask them to remove their shoes.
+But when you’re demonstrating at a fiber event, that’s not always practical.

 Many spinners prefer spinning with socks on their feet.
 Photo by Joe Coca